dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 its own idiosyncracies.
 A system that will end as closed often looks just like an open system that might never be closed.
 If you aren't aware of what caused the system to be closed, you would expect trends to continue indefinitely.

 If you try to view the selection of public stocks as open, then you start with a good index and familiarize its stocks one by one, gradually learning to trade.
 If you instead choose to view the selection of stocks as closed, then, like Warren Buffet, you might grab a copy of Moody's and memorize the available stocks, one by one.
 When you model the wider financial markets as a closed system, then every trade effectively results in an equal and opposite shift in value from one asset to another.

-This is several conditions
-hold: that no money enters or leaves the system, amoung others.
+- (This is several conditions hold): that no money enters or leaves the system, amoung others.
 Closed systems allow you to make reasonable inferences about (preservation of aggregate quantity.)
+  - in these systems, money is energy.

 ### (Why does it matter?)

+- describe as non-linear earlier

-The noosphere, our shared information ecosystem, combines the traits of open in closed along various measures.
+The noosphere, our shared information ecosystem, combines the traits of (open and closed) along various measures.
 It's both open and closed in a very complicated way.
 The transition from open to closed leads to divergent phenomenological implications.

-When we notice that sociophysical mechanics (appear to change dramatically), it is often because our shared system of social interaction is more or less constrained by some factors, which are functionally coupled to various measures of "system boundedness".
+- (When we notice that sociophysical mechanics (appear to change dramatically), it is often because our shared system of social interaction is more or less constrained by some factors, which are functionally coupled to various measures of "system boundedness".)

 While communication networks are converging, (...) people send and receive radically more information.
 In this respect, system is bounded